tannerdolby/metagen-docs/src/index.md

 ```
 {% endraw %}

-The Liquid usage is a bit different as the shortcode expects a single parameter representing an object with key/value pairs.
+The Liquid usage is slightly different as the shortcode expects a single parameter representing an object containing metadata.
 You can define the object in frontmatter like shown above or within global data files.

 ## Shortcode Parameters
 A list containing all of the parameters this plugin accepts.
 If you can't find a parameter that suits your all of your needs, feel free to [open an issue](https://github.com/tannerdolby/eleventy-plugin-metagen/issues) so we can get the parameter and/or corresponding meta tag added to the plugin.